For more information or to get a quote contact us today

 Thunderstorms present the worst dangers to aircraft, both large and small.
 However, small planes are the most vulnerable to their effects, which include the following.

-- Hail: The strong updrafts associated with thunderstorms draw moisture high in the atmosphere where the temperature is below freezing.
+The strong updrafts associated with thunderstorms draw moisture high in the atmosphere where the temperature is below freezing.
 This moisture freezes and coalesces into hail, which can break windshields and cause other damage.

-- Lightning: Aircraft either have aluminum skin or use composite materials with conductive additives, which form a Faraday “cage” that directs lightning around and then away from the plane.
+Aircraft either have aluminum skin or use composite materials with conductive additives, which form a Faraday “cage” that directs lightning around and away from the plane.
 The plane and its occupants are generally safe because of this.
 However, some damage can occur at the entry and exit points of the lightning strike.
 Perhaps the most significant danger from a strike is its effects on the plane’s electrical systems and instruments.

-- Downbursts and microbursts: Downbursts occur when a strong downdraft hits the ground and spreads out in all directions.
+Downbursts occur when a strong downdraft hits the ground and spreads out in all directions.
 Airplanes flying into the resulting horizontal wind flow experience strong wind shear.
 A microburst is like a downburst except that it affects a smaller area.

 4. Wildlife Strikes